kirksaunders/sunshine-steam-adapter/README.md

 **Important:** If you move/rename/remove your local checkout of this git repository, any games you've added to Sunshine will stop working.
 You must keep this repository around.

+### Troubleshooting
+If you see `Game id=<game id> either doesn't have name, or installed flag.
+Skipping.` for a Steam game that you expect to be working, then try launching the game through Steam, letting it load, then quitting it.
+Afterwards, try running the installer script again.
+Steam doesn't write all registry keys until the game has been launched at least once.

 ## Launcher
 Advanced users may be interested in using the launcher script directly.
 This launcher is a wrapper around Steam's `steam://rungame/<app-id>` API.
 It will ensure the game is launched in big picture mode, and will block until the game terminates.
 It also supports non-steam games (although it requires an extra parameter to track when the game ends).